 Forex is the only market where a broker can trade against you by using a bookmaker-like model.
 It’s simply impossible to do this in other markets due to a regulator.

-It’s not just that it’s hard for a broker to work fairly.
+It's not just that a Forex broker doesn't want to operate on a fair business model.
 The fact is that there are circumstances that made it select such a model.
 That is what we’re going to tell you in this article.

 A-Book and B-Book Models